vinsan/pcpc/2017/problems_templates/jacobi/README.md

 Note that this is a very poor way to solve this numerical problem, and this method is being used only because it is very simple.
 Fortunately, the MPI parts of this example are very similar to those that are used in the better parallel algorithms for this problem.
 In particular, the use of ghost points in the parallel data structure is very similar to what is used in methods such as Conjugate Gradient or Multigrid.

 ### Benchmarking

 1) Provide a solution to the problem exploiting parallel computation and develop  a C program using MPI.
-The provided implementation can use Point-to-Point communication or Collective communication routines.
+The provided implementation can use either Point-to-Point communication or Collective communication routines.
 2) Benchmark the solution on Amazon AWS (EC2) on General Purpose instances (e.g. M3.medium family) or on Compute optimize instances (e.g. C3.large family).
 Testing the solution using 1, 2, 3, 4, 5, 6, 7, 8 instances.
 3) Both weak and strong scalability have to be analyzed:
 - Strong Scaling: Keeping the problem size fixed and pushing in more workers or processors.
 Goal: Minimize time to solution for a given problem.